-Why do I feel like I am the only one dealing with anxiety?
+Why do I feel like I am the only one dealing with stress and fears?

-What kind of anxiety can be helped with hypnosis?
+What kind of fears, stress, and phobias can be helped with hypnosis?

-Anxiety issues include panic disorder, general anxiety disorder, post traumatic stress disorder, agoraphobia and other specific phobias, like fear of going to mall or grocery store to fear of public speaking or flying, as well as fears of safety and death, and even related issues like vaginismus and fear of intimacy can be overcome with hypnosis.
+Stress and fear issues including daily fears and high alert feelings, like fear of going to mall or grocery store to fear of public speaking or flying, as well as fears of safety and death, and even related issues like sexual pain and fear of intimacy can be overcome with hypnosis.
 If you are unsure your issue falls within this category, Heal with Hypnosis is willing to help clients with most fear-based issues.
 If you are unsure your issue falls within this category, Heal with Hypnosis is willing to help clients with most related issues.
 During your consultation and first session we will discuss your issues and prioritize to give you fast and lasting relief.

 Hypnosis distracts your conscious mind with relaxation so that you can discuss and come to an agreement with your subconscious mind, the home of all your feelings, habits and memories, about how you can productively handle situations that would usually cause a panic attack.
 This allows deeper, authentic thoughts and feelings to come to the surface, helping you locate and edit memories of past experiences to make the positive and permanent changes you desire.
 By desensitizing old memories and habits—things you may not know are there, but that get in your way—that have emotionally blocked you for years, and inserting positive feelings and actions that work for you, you achieve permanent change.
 The conscious mind knows that there is no logical reason to be afraid of spiders (for example), but the subconscious mind has attached a fear to the spider, and the subconscious fear overrides it.

 Can I really quit smoking in one session?